British Empire: Interpretations of Empire

 Historians' approaches to understanding the British Empire are diverse and evolving.
-Two key sites of debate over recent decades have been the impact of post-colonial studies, which seek to critically re-evaluate the history of imperialism, and the continued relevance of historians Ronald Robinson and John Gallagher, whose work greatly influenced imperial historiography during the 1950s and 1960s.
-In addition, differing assessments of the empire's legacy remain relevant to debates over recent history and politics, such as the Anglo-American invasions of Iraq and Afghanistan, as well as Britain's role and identity in the contemporary world.
+Important elements debated over recent decades have included the impact of post-colonial studies, which seek to critically re-evaluate the history of imperialism, and the continued relevance of historians Ronald Robinson and John Gallagher, whose work greatly influenced imperial historiography during the 1950s and 1960s.
+In addition, differing assessments of the empire's legacy remain relevant to debates over recent events of history and politics (such as the Anglo-American invasions of Iraq and Afghanistan), as well as to discussions on Britain's role and identity in the contemporary world.

-Historians such as Caroline Elkins have argued against perceptions of the British Empire as a primarily liberalising and modernising enterprise, criticising its widespread use of violence and emergency laws to maintain power.
+Historians such as Caroline Elkins have argued against perceptions of the British Empire as a primarily liberalising and modernising enterprise, criticising the system's widespread use of violence and of emergency laws to maintain power.
 Common criticisms of the empire include the use of detention camps in its colonies, massacres of indigenous peoples, and famine-response policies.
 Some scholars, including Amartya Sen, assert that British policies worsened the famines in India that killed millions during British rule.
-Conversely, historians such as Niall Ferguson say that the economic and institutional development the British Empire brought resulted in a net benefit to its colonies.
-Other historians treat its legacy as varied and ambiguous.
-Public attitudes towards the empire within 21st-century Britain have been broadly positive although sentiment towards the Commonwealth has been one of apathy and decline.
+Conversely, historians such as Niall Ferguson calculate that the economic and institutional development the British Empire brought resulted in a net benefit to its colonies.
+Other historians treat the empire's legacy as varied and ambiguous.
+Public attitudes towards the empire within 21st-century Britain have been broadly positive, although sentiment towards the Commonwealth has been one of apathy and decline.